 - Check for pipe damages.
 You can suspect when there’s something wrong in the appearance of the walls where the pipes run through.
 If you are not aware where the hidden pipes are installed, asked your building contractor for these locations so when you run a maintenance check, especially during rainy days, you know where the leak is coming from.
 Downspouts from the roof also have routing pipes that meet the ground and the sewage system.
 With the pipes hidden beneath the walls, you can only see if there’s a leak when there’s discoloration on the wall, a mold buildup, and a wet surface all the time.

 - Orient yourself of the sewer system.
 If you have an ample understanding of how your sewer system works, it easier to inspect the lines and trace the root of damage.
 You may never know there could be bigger problems that are blocking the major flow of water down the drain.
 Using a snake periodically will help the sewer clear at all times.

 More complex drainage problems could be encountered in every day.
 Keeping this information essential will help you achieve a healthy plumbing system.
-Always seek help from your trusted plumbers in Portsmouth.
+Always seek help from your trusted team in this dynamic and succesfull company.
 It’s their lifetime dedication to help residents with their plumbing needs.
 Call them on 02393 960126 if you need further information.